Agra: Akbar's Tomb, Sikandra

 Sikandra, the last resting place of the Mughal Emperor Akbar the Great, is on the Delhi-Agra Highway, about 13 km from the Agra Fort.
 The four-storied tomb combines both marble and sandstone in its exterior.
 The construction of Sikandra was commenced in Akbar's reign and was completed by his heir and son Jahangir in 1613.
 The tomb is set amidst a large garden and is enclosed by four battlemented walls, each with a large gateway.
 The 99 names of Allah have been inscribed on the tomb.
-The tomb has seen some damage to its minarets and other aspects, which was inflicted by the Jats of Bharatpur.
+The tomb has seen some damage to its minarets and other aspects, which was inflicted in 1688 by the Jats under Rajaram Jat, to avenge his uncle Gokula Jat, who was executed by the Mughal Emperor Aurangzeb.
+The Jats plundered the tomb's gold, jewels, silver, and carpets, and also burned Akbar's bones.
 The vast gardens around Sikandra are inhabited by several Blackbucks, which are in the process of being shifted to the Etawah Safari Park.
 Next to Akbar's tomb, stands the Tomb of Mariam-uz-Zamani, the favourite wife of Akbar.